 How do I prepare for a Contrast Ultrasound examination?

-No special preparation is required for the contrast enhanced ultrasound scan.
+No special preparation is required.
 In the majority of cases you do not need to starve or fill your bladder.
 However, if this is required we will inform you of this on your appointment letter.

 What if I am taking warfarin and need an injection?